 At Bedford Breast Center, we take pride in providing the highest level of care to our diverse population of patients.
 To learn more about our mission, please visit our About Us section.

-For more information or to schedule an appointment, contact Dr. Leslie F. Memsic at the Bedford Breast Center, servicing Beverly Hills, Santa Monica and the greater Los Angeles area.
+For more information or to schedule an appointment, contact Dr. Leslie Memsic at the Bedford Breast Center online or call (310) 278-8590, servicing Beverly Hills, Santa Monica and the greater Los Angeles area.